Love Island 2020 soundtrack – all the songs featured on the winter series

 - Don’t Begin Now – Dua Lipa

-- Large Love (David Penn Prolonged Remix) – Pete Heller’s Large Love
+- Massive Love (David Penn Prolonged Remix) – Pete Heller’s Massive Love

 - That is Actual – Jax Jones feat Ella Henderson